-For College of Letters & Science undergraduate students who have been notified that, after Fall 2022 grades, the next step in their probation process is an academic suspension from Spring 2023 through Fall 2023.
+For College of Letters & Science undergraduate students who have been notified that, after Spring 2023 grades, the next step in their probation process is an academic suspension from Summer 2023 through Spring 2024.

 You may apply for immediate readmission if you have already taken steps to change your situation, and can explain the circumstances that affected your studies and show that these circumstances have been resolved.

 The appeal is not a good option for students who need more time to figure out what challenges have affected their studies, or who need time to resolve those challenges.

 The main part of the appeal process is meeting with the appeal committee of professors and academic deans on either Thursday, June 8th or Friday, June 9th, 2023 (in-person or online).
 You must be available on one of these days.

 You will create documents to explain to the committee what challenges affected your classes, learning, and grades—and explain what changes have been made.

 We know this isn’t easy, especially for students who have had significant illness, personal loss, financial burdens, or other stresses.
 The appeal committee isn’t judging your life experiences: we look at the facts to understand whether your setbacks have been resolved, or whether you will benefit from the full year’s break from studies (as do many students in your situation).